Hyperbaric oxygenation and antianginal... (1992 study) Skip to main content

 What Researchers Did

-Researchers investigated how a single hyperbaric oxygen session, combined with common heart medications, affected heart function in 35 patients with angina.
+Researchers studied how a single hyperbaric oxygen therapy session combined with heart medications affected heart function in 35 patients with angina (chest pain from reduced blood flow to the heart).

 What They Found